 The first “secret sauce” of product feature prioritization is in the balancing act of creating new features while at the same time enhancing the existing ones.
 That process can end for market reasons such as the product target market or application has changed.
-Or it can end for technical reasons such as the product underlying architecture and technology is becoming obsolete and not cost effective anymore.
+Or it can end for technical reasons such as the product underlying architecture and technology is becoming obsolete and not cost-effective anymore.

 Product Feature Creation

-Following are some guidelines to prioritize new features.
+The following are some guidelines to prioritize new features.

 Trading versus Investing

-In finance, there is two kind of investors: the trader who has a short-term outlook and the investor who has a long-term outlook.
+In finance, there is two kinds of investors: the trader who has a short-term outlook and the investor who has a long-term outlook.
 While traders succeed by focusing on the next market moves, long-term investors succeed by rightly allocating their capital to diversified assets.

 When prioritizing features, product managers need to be both traders and investors at the same time.
 Like traders, they need to focus on the short-term and assessing which features are needed to enable successful customer sales in the coming quarters.
 Like investors, they need to focus on their long-term vision and built over each release the product capability that is required to achieve that vision in the marketplace.

 Prioritizing features is always a difficult balance between trading or short-term sales requirements and investing or long-term product vision requirements.